scleeza/COVID19Visualization/README.md

 https://share.streamlit.io/scleeza/covid19visualization/app.py

-Streamlit gives limites RAM for free user, ARIMA model may not able to calculate in unsufficient RAM
+Streamlit only gave 800MB RAM for free user, so ARIMA model may not be able to calculate when it was on deploy mode

 *Local run*